stride3d/stride-docs/en/manual/files-and-folders/cached-files.md

 To clean the cache:
 1. Delete `bin` and `obj` directories in all packages.
 2. Delete the `Bin` directory in the project root.

+## Cleaning the asset cache

+In order to speed up build times, **Stride reuses previously compiled assets**, unless there is a need to recompile them.
+This can sometimes cause issues when replacing assets.

+To delete the asset cache, **go to the output directory in `Bin`** containing the executable and **delete the `data` folder**.

 ---